nodejs/undici/README.md

 read.
 Usually it should just return the `body` argument unless some kind of transformation needs to be performed based on e.g.
 `headers` or `statusCode`.

-`headers` is an object where all keys have been lowercased.

 The `handler` should validate the response and save any required state.
 If there is an error it should be thrown.